VAMP-Net: An Interpretable Multi-Path Network of Genomic Permutation-Invariant Set Attention and Quality-Aware 1D-CNN for MTB Drug Resistance: Introduction

 \section{Introduction}

-The rapid growth of high-throughput sequencing technologies has transformed genomics into a data-rich discipline, affording unprecedented opportunities to understand complex biological phenomena, such as genotype-phenotype associations and drug resistance mechanisms \citep{sharma2022tuberculosis}.
-Due to the contemporary requirement for personalized therapy within critical applications in Mycobacterium tuberculosis (MTB), drug resistance prediction from whole-genome sequencing (WGS) must be both accurate and interpretable.
-The prediction of drug resistance involves a number of significant modeling challenges.
-First, the genetic basis of drug resistance is determined by complex, high-order epistatic interactions among variants, meaning that the models need to learn set-based relationships rather than simple sequential dependencies.
-Second, raw WGS data from clinical samples are inherently of varying quality, with different coverages and allele frequencies, making it crucial to robustly distinguish the true pathogenic variants from low-confidence sequencing artifacts.
-In other words, the model should consider the reliability (confidence) of the input data in addition to the causality (biology) thereof.
-Overcoming the challenges of high-dimensional, variable-length genetic variant sequences and low-quality sequencing input is crucial for developing robust and biologically valid predictive systems \citep{james2025whole, kim2022machine, cosgun2020exploring}.\\
+The rapid growth of high-throughput sequencing has transformed genomics into a data-rich discipline, offering unprecedented opportunities to decode complex biological phenomena like drug resistance in \textit{Mycobacterium tuberculosis} (MTB) \citep{sharma2022tuberculosis}.
+For clinical applications, drug resistance prediction from whole-genome sequencing (WGS) must be both accurate and interpretable.
+However, modeling MTB resistance presents two primary challenges: (1) the genetic basis is governed by high-order epistatic interactions, requiring models that learn set-based relationships rather than simple sequential dependencies; and (2) clinical WGS data varies significantly in quality, making it crucial to distinguish true pathogenic variants from sequencing artifacts.
+Effectively balancing biological causality with data reliability is essential for developing robust predictive systems \citep{james2025whole, kim2022machine, cosgun2020exploring}. \\